 ONLINE CRAFT CHOCOLATE RETAILERS

 Cocoa Runners: God bless Cocoa Runners and their extensive chocolate library!
 The Cocoa Runners team have introduced me to some amazing makers and origins, initially through their subscription service, then through the chocolate explorer’s dream that is their chocolate library with its hundreds of bars showcasing styles, origins and makers from all over the world.
-Postage starts at £1.95 in the UK, so not prohibitive if you are looking to buy just a couple of bars.
+UK postage starts at £1.95 for subscriptions and £3.95 for other purchases.

 You sometimes have to wait for the bars to come into stock, but some things are worth waiting for!
 Cocoa Runners